qdrant/landing_page/qdrant-landing/content/documentation/examples/hybrid-search-llamaindex-jinaai.md

 This method enables a language model to respond to questions and access information from a much larger set of documents than it could see otherwise.
 The language model only looks at a few relevant sections of the documents when generating responses, which also helps to reduce inexplicable errors.

+##

+[Service Managed Kubernetes](https://www.ovhcloud.com/en-in/public-cloud/kubernetes/), powered by OVH Public Cloud Instances, a leading European cloud provider.
+With OVHcloud Load Balancers and disks built in.
+OVHcloud Managed Kubernetes provides high availability, compliance, and CNCF conformance, allowing you to focus on your containerized software layers with total reversibility.

 ## Prerequisites

-### Qdrant cluster
+### Deploying Qdrant Hybrid Cloud on DigitalOcean

+[DigitalOcean Kubernetes (DOKS)](https://www.digitalocean.com/products/kubernetes) is a managed Kubernetes service that lets you deploy Kubernetes clusters without the complexities of handling the control plane and containerized infrastructure.
+Clusters are compatible with standard Kubernetes toolchains and integrate natively with DigitalOcean Load Balancers and volumes.

+1. To start using managed Kubernetes on DigitalOcean, follow the [platform-specific documentation](/documentation/hybrid-cloud/platform-deployment-options/#digital-ocean).
+2. Once your Kubernetes clusters are up, [you can begin deploying Qdrant Hybrid Cloud](/documentation/hybrid-cloud/).
-Qdrant Hybrid Cloud is a flexible offer that gives you the effortless experience of a managed solution while keeping the data on your premises.
-It might be launched on your Kubernetes cluster, such as DigitalOcean DOKS.
-A [detailed description of running Qdrant Hybrid Cloud on DigitalOcean might be found in our documentation](/documentation/hybrid-cloud/platform-deployment-options/#digital-ocean).
-Once it's deployed, you should have a running Qdrant cluster with an API key.
+3. Once it's deployed, you should have a running Qdrant cluster with an API key.

 ### Development environment